University College Roosevelt: History

 The Roosevelt Academy, as it was then called, was established in 2004 by Hans Adriaansens, its founding dean.
-Prof. Adriaansens first experienced the ground principles of the liberal arts education during his brief time as a visiting professor at Smith College, USA, in the 1980–1981 academic year.
+Adriaansens first experienced the ground principles of the liberal arts education during his brief time as a visiting professor at Smith College, USA, in the 1980–1981 academic year.
 He started to develop the idea of a small scale and academically intensive undergraduate college in the Netherlands, which led Adriaansens to the foundation of University College Utrecht in 1998, the first liberal arts college in the country.
 After the success of the first University College in Utrecht, Adriaansens started preparations for a sister college in his hometown, Middelburg.

 Middelburg and the whole of Zeeland did not have a research university, although William of Orange had considered Middelburg as a possible venue when establishing the first university in the Netherlands in 1575, before ultimately settling for Leiden.
 Based in Middelburg's former Gothic City Hall, this first college in Zeeland was to be following the same principles of liberal arts education as the Utrecht counterpart.
 It was named after the Roosevelt family, particularly Franklin, Eleanor and Theodore, due to their ancestry originating in the Dutch province of Zeeland.

 The Roosevelt Academy was officially founded on 23 January 2004 and the first students enrolled in August of that year, after Queen Beatrix performed the official opening of the university.
 It was the third University College to be established in the Netherlands, after University College Utrecht and University College Maastricht.
 In its first few years, the Roosevelt Academy consistently ranked high among University Colleges: the magazine Elsevier ranked RA as the top liberal arts college in the Netherlands for three times in its first four years, and in 2011 the Keuzengids Onderwijs also ranked it as the number one University College in the Netherlands.
 Hans Adriaansens retired as dean in November 2011, and was replaced by Prof. Barbara Oomen in April 2012.

 On 5 February 2013, Roosevelt Academy changed its name to University College Roosevelt, to avoid ambiguity on the nature of the institution and to present itself explicitly as a university college.
 UCR kept developing as it entered its second decade.
 An important milestone was the opening of the Common House Elliott, a building housing classrooms, a student restaurant and a basement bar.
 After many obstacles, including resistance from the local residents, Elliott opened its doors to the first party on 28 November 2013 and was formally inaugurated in April 2014.
 In the same year, a Teaching and Learning Centre for excellence in education was established and officially opened by Queen Máxima.